jacopoM28/Phylogenetics-tools/README.md

 NB:If you chose the "GENE" option, is preferable to have the gene name at the beggining of the file name and separated from the rest by a point

   ES: 12s.complete.newick

+  -#### Remove\_HipensAndPoints

+It replaces hipens and point from the header of the fasta with underscore.

+  -#### Rename\_fasta

+It renames header of a fasta file in according with an annotation tab-delimited text file, deleting taxa without corrispondece (reported in an output text file).